Md-Iftekhar-Hossain-Tushar/Tournament_Management_System/README.md

 * Managing  team information

 # overview
-* Current tournament management system is fully based on paper work and must manage all teams and players' records on paper.
+* Current tournament management system is fully based on paperwork and must manage all teams and players' records on paper.
 * Paperwork is a tedious job.
 There can be delays and the problem of human error in managing teams and providing resources.
 * Tournament Management System  can automate the process of sports.
 It is useful for authorities that keep track of all the teams registered.
 * Performance, Efficiency, Control, Security, etc are better than the current  system.